Dawnzac/Huntress-CTF-2023/README.md

 Writeups from the CTF..

-Didn't get to complete all but here's some of it :)
+Didn't get to complete all, but here's some of it :)